Organisation and tasks

 The CVs of board members can be accessed via the links below.

-- Marja Nykänen, Chairman, Member of the Board (Bank of Finland)
+- Marja Nykänen, Chairman, Deputy Governor (Bank of Finland)

 - Martti Hetemäki, Vice Chairman, Permanent State Secretary (Ministry of Finance)